About NorthLink WA

 Will Hampton Park Primary School still have a pedestrian underpass?

 Yes.
-Extensive consultation was carried out with the school community and a new, long underpass is being built.
-It will run on the alignment of Hamersley Avenue linking to Abbey Street on the eastern side of Tonkin Highway and provide improved visibility to ensure student safety.
+Extensive consultation was carried out with the school community and a new, long underpass has been built.
+It runs on the alignment of Hamersley Avenue linking to Abbey Street on the eastern side of Tonkin Highway and provide improved visibility to ensure student safety.
 See the Access to Hampton Park Primary School Fact Sheet.
-Safe options for children attending the school will be implemented throughout construction.
+Safe options for children attending the school have been implemented throughout construction.

 Why did Abbey Street have to close?